Photo by Ken Erickson |

 |

-This photo identifies the main antenna used by each TV station.
-Channels shown are the transmitter channels. |
+This close-up photo identifies the main antenna used by each TV station.

 |

 Close up diagram of the top of the tower showing antenna measurements.
-The KFSF antenna on mast C is missing from this diagram. |
+The KFSF and KEMO antennas on mast C are missing from this early diagram. |

 and on the right the west mast with the combined antennas for KTVU, KRON and